Hauwa

 Hauwa is a feminine given name.
-It is the Hausa form of the Arabic name Hawa, which is itself the analogue of Eve.
-Hauwa is popular among Hausa and Yoruba Muslims.
+It is the Northern Nigerian form of the Arabic name Hawwāʾ (حوّاء), which corresponds to the biblical Eve.
+Because many West African Muslims adopted personal names directly from Arabic, they retained features of classical pronunciation, including the geminated (long) w sound.
+It is especially common among the Hausa people.
 Notable people with the name include: